Skip to content

 How to Create and Delete Registry Keys via PowerShell in Windows

 In this session below, we shall discuss how to create and delete Registry Keys via PowerShell.
-Please see how to set up PowerShell on Linux: How to setup PowerShell on a Linux server, and for Active Directory management see: How to create Bulk Users in Active Directory using PowerShell.
+Please see how to set up PowerShell on Linux: How to setup PowerShell on a Linux server.

 Creating Registry Key with PowerShell in Windows